ozaairrr/sql-datawarehouse-project/README.md

 # Data Warehouse Project
 Welcome to the Data Warehouse and Analytics Project repository! 🚀

+## 🧾 Project Overview
+This project implements a multi-layered data warehouse following the **Medallion Architecture** (Bronze, Silver, and Gold layers).
+It covers complete data lifecycle from ingestion to analytics-ready dimensional models.

 ## 🎯 Business Problem
 Organizations often struggle with fragmented data scattered across multiple systems (CRM, ERP, sales platforms), making it difficult to:
 - Get a unified view of customers, products, and sales performance